sal55/langs/mfeatures.md

 Dynamic arrays with a length known at run-time can be created with pointers and allocations, but the size remains fixed.

-A new type recently added are slices or views into arrays and strings, which can done more along those lines (see below) but I haven't done much with them yet.
+A new type recently added are slices or views into arrays and strings, which can do more along those lines (see below) but I haven't done much with them yet.

 In current development (although shelved for a while) is a version with higher level types.
 (M did have variant types briefly, allowing flex lists, big nums and such, but I decided they were not a good match for M in that form.)